wisphill/yuu_academy/_aws_sqs/Amazon MQ.md

+---
+layout: post
+description: RabbitMQ on the AWS
+---

 #aws #rmq #mq

 Amazon MQ is the managed message broker service for (RabbitMQ and ActiveMQ) to support for protocols: MQTT, AMQP, STOMP, Openwire, WSS.